jacebenson/cedar/docs/docs/data-migrations.md

 # Data Migrations

-> Data Migrations are available as of RedwoodJS v0.15
+> Data Migrations are available as of CedarJS v0.15

 There are two kinds of changes you can make to your database: